dev4press/archivespress/readme.txt

 * Authors archives: `[archivespress-authors]`
 * Terms archives `[archivespress-terms]`

+To learn more about each shortcode, available attributes and get some examples, make sure to check out the [knowledge base](https://support.dev4press.com/kb/product/archivespress/) for this plugin.

 = Other Features Overview =
 * SASS based styling
-* CSS using variable and flex
+* CSS using variables and flex
 * Two layouts for every shortcode
 * Change colors and font via shortcode
 * Support for RTL orientation